Test Detail

 Note:

-• This test does not include a separate vitamin D2 and D3 level analysis.
+• This test does not include a separate analysis of vitamin D2 and D3 levels.

 • There can be seasonal variation in 25 (OH) vitamin D levels, with values being 40-50% lower in winter than in summer.
 It is also influenced by sunlight, latitude, skin pigmentation, sunscreen use, and hepatic function.